 CANON JOHN CHAMBERS FSJ, TRUSTEE AND DIRECTOR

 Fr John was a Parish Priest and Area Dean in Richmond in the Diocese of Leeds.
-Prior to ordination he worked as Sales Director of a multi million pounds international textile group, spending much of his time in the Far East.
-Since retirement from full time ministry he is now Area Dean in the diocese of Southwell and Nottingham, in addition to local ministry work.
+Prior to ordination he worked as Sales Director of a multi-million pound international textile group, spending much of his time in the Far East.
+Since retirement from full time ministry he is now a workplace chaplain, in addition to local ministry work.
 Fr John has particular oversight of the St. George’s Trust.

 FATHER GRANT NAYLOR SSC, TRUSTEE AND DIRECTOR